Dr Sandra Williams

 - 1990 British Telecommunications Training Award, for MPhil at the University of Cambridge

-Programme Committees and Journal Reviews
+Membership of Programme Committees and Review Panels

 - EACL 2009 12th European Chapter of the Association for Computational Linguistics, Athens.